lparry/travel-blog/source/_drafts/little-corn.markdown

 From the Big Corn Island airport, I shared a cab to the dock where I caught a ferry to the place I actually wanted to be, Little Corn Island.
-The seas were a lot rougher than they had looked from the air, but a seasickness pill kept me feeling fine for the 1-2 hours of the journey.
+The seas were a lot rougher than they had looked from the air, but a seasickness pill kept me feeling fine for the duration of the journey.

 The evening I arrived on Little Corn the power was out.
 The island normally only has power for a few hours a day, but something had gone wrong with the island's